GreenMind creates authoritative and detailed guides to the things you're curious about.

 How to Take Your Own Blood Pressure With a Home Monitor

 There's no need to go to the doctor once you know how to take your blood pressure at home.
 We have all had our blood pressure taken in a doctor office, and many of us also take advantage of the free blood pressure monitor at the pharmacy or health club.
 The feeling of the machine slowly tightening the cuff around your upper arm can be a little unnerving, but a high blood pressure check is really one of the easiest things you can do to take care of yourself.
-If you're wondering how to take your blood pressure without even leaving home, I can offer some advice.

 I learned how to take my blood pressure with the use of a very simple device, a home blood pressure monitor.
 This small home unit works the same as the one in your doctor's office, by measuring the pressure that your blood is putting on the walls of your veins and arteries.
 There are two measures taken: your systolic blood pressure measures the pressure exerted when you heart beats, and your diastolic pressure measures the pressure between the beats.
 These two numbers represent your total blood pressure, so that's why your doctor or the readout on the blood pressure monitor will typically give the results in two numbers, for example "120 over 80," or "120/80."
 Once you know how to measure your blood pressure with one of these easy devices, you can keep a watch on your numbers from home.